 Over time, this can affect your attitude towards almost everyone and everything.

 Social Consequences of Unhealthy Eating

-Eating unhealthy foods can also take their toll on your relationships.
+Eating unhealthy foods can also take its toll on your relationships.

-If you don’t feel good about yourself physically, you may start to withdrawal from social interactions.
+If you don’t feel good about yourself physically, you may withdraw from social interactions.

 When you feel self-conscious, you might stay away from friends, family, and even intimate relationships.

 The better you feel inside and out, the more confident you’ll feel being with those you love.